Havertz closes in on £72m Chelsea move as he leaves Germany training camp | Goal.com

 Germany head coach Joachim Low opted not to use Havertz with his medical at Cobham Training Centre still pending as the Blues prepare to smash their transfer record and make him the most expensive German player ever.

+Indeed, Leverkusen confirmed the news via social media on Friday, tweeting: "Kai Havertz has left the Stuttgart headquarters of the German national team to clarify matters surrounding a potential move to Chelsea.
+This took place after a discussion with Bayer 04 and DFB leadership."

-This comes with a five-year contract having been agreed, while the move is likely to cost Leverkusen's asking price as achievable add-ons will bump the fee up to a possible £90m ($118m).
+The news comes with a five-year contract having already been agreed, while the move is likely to reach Leverkusen's asking price of the player, as achievable add-ons will bump the fee up to a possible £90m ($118m).

 Having left Germany, Havertz is set to complete a move that has taken over a month to finalise as Chelsea moved without competition in a transfer window of aggressive spending.